Cathy A.

 1. Introduction (The Hook):

-• Grab the reader's attention with a compelling opening.
+• Grab the reader's attention with a compelling opening or hook.

 • Briefly introduce yourself and the scholarship you're applying for.